 Policy Management major

-Policy Management majors develop and learn to apply complex problem solving skills across a wide variety of institutional contexts (in the public sector, in the private sector, and in international settings).
+Policy Management majors develop and learn to apply complex problem solving skills across a wide variety of institutional contexts (in the public and non-for-profit sectors, in the private sector, and in international settings).
 Policy Management majors also take an ethics elective and an internship which must be approved by the student's Policy Studies advisor.

 Law & Policy major

 Law & Policy majors develop and learn to apply complex problem solving skills in areas where law and policy intersect.
 Majors study the structure (POSC 248, The Judiciary) and philosophical underpinnings of the legal system (LAWP/PHIL 255, Philosophy of Law) while also taking two law electives, one policy elective, and a law-related internship, which must be approved by the student’s Policy Studies advisor.